ZakChrom/docs/docs/source/index.rst

 **Schematell** (/schema'tell/) is a celluar automata game that expands on the cult classic `Cell Machine Mystic Mod <https://themysticlynx.itch.io/cell-machine-mystic-mod>`_.
-Please note that this is not a documentation for modifying source code but rather the documentation for making cells.
+Please note that this is not documentation for modifying source code but rather the documentation for making cells.

 .. note::